Marrowstone, Washington: Geography

 Fort Flagler, a Washington state park, is situated on 784 acres (314 hectares) at the northern end of Marrowstone Island.
 It overlooks Port Townsend Bay and Admiralty Inlet, the entrance to Puget Sound.
 Fort Flagler was one of three forts, along with Fort Worden (near Port Townsend) and Fort Casey (on Whidbey Island), that guarded the entrance to Puget Sound.
 Mystery Bay State Park is another state park on Marrowstone Island, located on 10 acres (4 hectares) of Mystery Bay shorefront about a half-mile north of the Nordland General Store.
 It is primarily for boaters.
 Kinney Point State Park comprises 76 acre at the south end of the island.
 Accessible only by boat, it is part of the Cascadia Marine Trail.

 Flagler Road (SR 116) runs along the western edge of Marrowstone Island, which is primarily low-lying.
 East Marrowstone Road runs along the eastern edge of the island, which consists largely of sandy bluffs, with the exception of the area near East Beach.

 The Nordland General Store is Marrowstone's only source of groceries.
 It is arguably the focal point of Marrowstone; on maps the town of Nordland (the address of all Marrowstone residents) is usually located at the site of the Nordland General Store.
 It can be found just across Flagler Road from Mystery Bay, near the center of Marrowstone Island.
-It was severely damaged by fire and forced to close in November 2020.
+Severely damaged by fire in November of 2020, it was forced to close for an extended period before re-opening in 2024 as a community-owned co-op.

 Demographics

+Marrowstone first appeared as a census designated place in the 2000 U.S. census.